25.6 MB (1.8 MB compressed)

 P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY P.PLAILLY / E.DAYNES / SCIENCE PHOTO LIBRARY

 Artificially deformed skull.
-Skull of an Ostrogoth woman, deformed intentionally at birth.
-The skull of a newborn baby is malleable so as to ease its passage through the birth canal.
-A common practice since the Neolithic era has been to mould the half-formed cranial bones of a baby to give them the desired head shape for life, to signify social status or a particular culture or religion.
+Elisabeth Daynes, an anthropological sculptor at the Daynes studio in Paris, holding the deformed skull of an Ostrogoth woman.
+The woman, who lived in the 5th century AD and died aged 35-40, was discovered in Globasnitz (Carinthia, Austria).
+The skull would have been deformed intentionally at birth, a common practice since the Neolithic era.
+The half-formed cranial bones of a baby are moulded to give them the desired head shape for life, signifying social status or a particular culture or religion.
 This was achieved by applying pressure in a variety of ways, perhaps by using bands, bandages, boards, compresses of clay or sandbags.
-This woman lived in the 5th century AD, died at the age of 35-40 and was discovered in Globasnitz in Carinthia, Austria.
 Photographed at the Daynes Studio, Paris, France.
+MANDATORY CREDIT.